Skip to main content

 It took 13 years to complete and the precision shows in the fine details.
 Joseph Enzer’s plasterwork in the saloon is masterful – classical tableaux and family emblems rise thickly from the walls and ceilings with filigree flourishes.
 Throughout the house, hand-stitched woolwork and embroideries by Lady Augusta FitzClarence, daughter of William IV and actress Dorothy Jordan, are equally impressive.

-Step back in time and be shown round the House by costumed Characters.
+Step back in time and be shown round the house by costumed Characters.

 In the kitchen, see how the house was at the forefront of technology with a labour-saving clockwork spit to make work easier for the cook and her staff.